Code-Institute-Submissions/get-your-greens/README.md

 ### Browser Compatibility

-I confirm that the website works and looks good on the three main browsers: Google Chrome, Safari, Mozilla Firefox.
+I confirm that the website works and looks good in the three main browsers: Google Chrome, Safari, Mozilla Firefox.
 Something has been noticed in the Safari browser that is mentioned in the Unsolved Bugs section.

 ### Responsiveness